maxcoto/envio-indexer/README.md

 Below are a few examples of how to get useful insights across multiple chains.

 ### Most liquid pools across supported chains

-Retrieve the top 1,000 most liquid pools.
-This can be ordered by other properties like `txCount`, `volumeUSD`, `feesUSD` and any other property of the [`Pool` schema](https://github.com/jack-landon/uniswap-v3-indexer/blob/086115c374e2c724c12bbb67be975daf83286d89/schema.graphql#L51).

 ```graphql
 query GetHighestLiquidityPoolsCrossChain {